New arthritis treatment uses nanoparticles to take drugs directly into cartilage

 The particles are able to travel deep into tissue in ways that other treatments simply can't.

-- Osteoarthritis is a debilitating drug that affects millions of people worldwide, and the only treatments available merely reduce the pain.
+- Osteoarthritis is a debilitating condition that affects millions of people worldwide, and the only treatments available merely reduce the pain.

 - The new treatment delivers a growth factor into cartilage rather than into the surface of a joint, where it'd be less effective.